-Once in force, section 130 of the Social Services and Well-being (Wales) Act 2014 will also apply to cases covered by the FGM mandatory reporting duty.
-To comply with both duties, professionals who identify cases falling within the FGM mandatory reporting duty will need to make a report to both the police and the local authority.
+Section 130 of the Social Services and Well-being (Wales) Act 2014 also applies to cases covered by the FGM mandatory reporting duty.
+To comply with both duties, professionals who identify cases falling within the FGM mandatory reporting duty need to make a report to both the police and the local authority.

 How to report a concern